Trusted WordPress tutorials, when you need them most.

 Cancel plan

-It will take nearly an hour before your GoDaddy account is fully deactivated.
+This process may take up to an hour before everything is fully deactivated.

 Adding Hosting to Your Domain

-Now that your domain is free from the GoDaddy website builder.
-You still need to add a hosting service to that domain.
+Now that your domain is available, you need to assign hosting to it.

 Manage hosting

-This will bring you to the cPanel dashboard of your hosting account.
+This will take you to your hosting account’s cPanel dashboard.

 Addon domains